ippontech/blog-usa/posts/create-a-modern-web-app-using-vuejs-and-spring-boot-with-jhipster.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/02/vuejs-jhipster-logo.png
 ---

-[Vue.js](https://vuejs.org/) is the new trending framework in the Javascript front-end world and its simplicity let you build web application pretty fast.
-The structure of a Vue.js application is very similar to Angular as it uses components and templates to build pages.
+[Vue.js](https://vuejs.org/) is the new trending framework in the Javascript front-end world and its simplicity lets you build web applications pretty fast.
+The structure of a Vue.js application is very similar to an Angular application as it uses components and templates to build pages.
 [This video](https://www.vuemastery.com/courses/intro-to-vue-js/vue-instance) is a good introduction to start playing with Vue.js especially if you never used Angular or React before.

 Here is a size comparison (minified) of the current popular frameworks ([more details here](https://gist.github.com/Restuta/cda69e50a853aa64912d)):